pwitvoet/Seeker/README.md

 Overview
 --------
 Seeker programs consist of a bidirectional graph.
 Each node holds a single value and can be connected to any number of other nodes.
-Values are interpreted as opcodes or as arguments for opcodes.
+Values are interpreted as opcodes or opcode arguments.

 When a Seeker thread has processed the value of its current node, its instruction pointer moves forward - but what is forward in a graph?
 Seeker uses pathfinding to determine that.
 Each thread not only keeps track of what node it is currently at, but also what node it is heading for.
-A thread will always move to the next node on the shortest path towards its destination.
+A thread will always move along the shortest path to its destination.

 Quick instructions
 ------------------